Test section loop

 Instead of the DN50 Ti-pipe transparent test sections made from PMMA or PVC clear were operated, so that parallel to the X-ray measurement optical observation was possible.

 In the last 15 years both vertical test sections were applied basically for generic investigation of gas-water-flows.
 The provided data was used for the model development and validation for flow simulation software.
 For this purpose flow pattern was analyzed in smooth vertical pipes, started with fine bubble flow up to annular flow.
-Furthermore at the present time are carried out test series with flow observation around an obstacle (half-moon and ring shaped) that induces more complex flows.
+Furthermore, series of measurements were run with flow observation around an obstacle (half-moon and ring shaped) that induces more complex flows.
+Currently, the influence of two-phase flows on the propagation of ultrasound is being investigated within the framework of a partnership with the company Sick.